tijh/ELAN-MATLAB/METADATA.md

 ## Access info
 Dataset stored in tijh.github.io/ELAN-MATLAB, along with MATLAB tools to process, analyse and visualise it.

-Research article (open access) available online at http://dx.doi.org/10.1098/rstb.2015.0374 Overview of the annotation protocol used to generate these annotations from video data are in the Supplementary data at http://dx.doi.org/10.1098/rstb.2015.0374
+Research article (open access) available online at http://dx.doi.org/10.1098/rstb.2015.0374 Overview of the annotation protocol used to generate these annotations from video data are in the article's Supplementary data, also accessible via the link above.

 ## License
 CC-BY 4.0